Shivam171/Shivam171/README.md

 - 🤝🏻 Looking to collaborate on OpenSource Projects
 - 🎯 Goal : To be a better Developer
 - ⚡ Fun Facts :
-  - I like curry and rice 🍛
+  - I like curry and rice
-  - I like to draw and Animate 🎨
+  - I like to draw and animate
-  - I like playing games and doing home workout 🎮💪
+  - I like playing games and doing home workout

 ## <a href="#"><img src="https://emojis.slackmojis.com/emojis/images/1643510948/51530/chatting.gif?1643510948" height="30"></a> Reach me out